-The majority of consumers now choose to avoid the of out-of-town retail parks and shopping centres, instead shopping online from the comfort and safety of their own home.
-This is why it’s crucial for ecommerce business’ to capitalise on the opportunity, and attract the virtual crowds of online shoppers.
+The majority of consumers now choose to avoid the of out-of-town retail parks and shopping centres, instead deciding to shop online from the comfort and safety of their own home.
+This is why it’s crucial for an ecommerce business to capitalise on the opportunity provided, and attract the virtual crowds of online shoppers.

-Now that you know the general gist of Black Friday, it’s time to move onto our top tips for staying in the game this festive season.
-We’ll help you to build your strategy while touching on key aspects you should be considering, to ensure that you’re well-prepped and ready for a successful one.
+Now that you know what Black Friday and Cyber Monday are, it’s time to implement our top tips for staying in the game this festive season.
+We’ll help you to build your strategy while touching on key aspects you should be considering, to ensure that you’re well-prepped and ready for success.

-It might seem a little early to start preparations now when Black Friday begins in late November.
-However, the sooner you start planning, the more you’ll thank yourself in a few month’s time.
+It might seem strange to start early for your preparation for Black Friday when it begins in late November.
+However, the sooner you start planning, the more you’ll thank yourself when the time comes.
 You want to start thinking about the strategy you’re going to use, and the products or services you’re going to promote.
 The more decisions you can make now, the more time you have to make tweaks or changes before the big event.

 The first thing you’ll want to do is decide on the strategy you’ll use for your Black Friday promotion.
 We’ve devised a list of strategies suitable for small businesses that you can use as inspiration.
 Different strategies will work better for different businesses, so take a look at our suggestions below to see what you could do this Black Friday.

 2. Be selective with the products you promote